-However, if the windows are beyond repair or if there aren’t any left in place, many companies manufacture authentic replacements.
+However, if the windows are beyond repair or if there aren’t any left in place, many companies manufacture authentic replacement.

 Benefits of repairing where possible:

 - House retains original charm and character

 - Homeowners benefit from improved thermal performance with double glazing and draught proofing if the box frame is retained and glazing is replaced

 - Original timber is generally of better quality than the products we can purchase today

 - Properly repaired timber windows can last another 100 years with a bit of care and attention

 Glazing can be replaced in sash windows if the original frames are salvageable.
-If able to renovate to a good condition, the single-glazed panels can be upgraded to slim double-glazed.
+If able to be renovated to a good condition, the single-glazed panels can be upgraded to slim double-glazed units.
 Also new sashes can be fit into existing frames for which sash window repair specialists Ventrolla estimate anything from £1,000 per window.

 For a complete replacement of sash window, cost will depend on specification (glazing types, choice of timber and any special feature of detailing required).
 Roughly, expect to pay from £1,750 per window.